 5. Steps To Become An Environmental Health Officer

 If a career as an Environmental Health Officer interests you, here are the recommended steps to get qualified and receive accreditation by Environmental Health Australia.

 Step 1: Study Environmental Health

 To be an environmental health officer, you need to study for an EHA-approved degree focussing on environmental health, like a Bachelor of Environmental Science, Bachelor of Public Health (Environmental Health), or Bachelor of Health Sciences (Environment Health).

 Alternatively, graduates with any other undergraduate degree in a related discipline can complete a postgraduate qualification in environmental health to pursue this career.

 For Example, Swinburne University allows graduates with a Bachelor of Science (three years full-time) to enrol in the EHA-accredited Graduate Diploma of Environmental Health Practice.

 The courses help you understand and manage environmental health issues, including food safety, infectious disease outbreaks, hazardous waste, and water pollution.

-After completing these, you develop skills in environmental health compliance and risk assessment and become capable of working independently or in a team to plan and coordinate environmental health projects.
+After completing these, you develop environmental health compliance and risk assessment skills and become capable of working independently or in a team to plan and coordinate environmental health projects.